 Legalisation / Apostille

-A legalisation and / or apostille might be required for documents which are to be used internationally in countries working in compliance with the Hague Convention.
+A legalisation and / or apostille might be required for documents which will be used internationally in countries working in compliance with The Hague Convention.